UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 ## HyperBus

 This is the interface through which external HyperRAM and HyperFlash are connected to the GAP8 on the AI-deck.
-The tradeoff between the HyperBus and the SPI is that HyperBus has a higher bandwidth, 125mHz at a maximum, although it has higher latency, making it worse for smaller transfers.
-On the other hand, SPI has a lower bandwidth, only up to 50-60 mHz, although it has a lower latency, making it better at smaller transfers.
+The tradeoff between the HyperBus and the SPI is that although HyperBus has a higher bandwidth, 125mHz at maximum, it also suffers from higher latency, making it worse for small transfers.
+On the other hand, SPI has a lower bandwidth, only up to 50-60 mHz, although it has a lower latency, making it better than the HyperBus at small transfers.
 The AI-deck has 64 megabytes of HyperFlash and 8 megabytes of HyperRAM onboard.

 As previously mentioned up this document, memory on the HyperBus isn't directly mapped into the GAP8's memory map, one instead has to submit commands manually in order to transfer data in and out of L3 memory to L2 memory before the GAP8 can begin to work with the data.

 ## DMA Engines

+There's several DMA engines within the GAP8, possibly the most important one is the Micro DMA engine as it has primary responsibility for transferring data between the various hardware interfaces and the L2 memory.
+The Micro DMA engine makes 8, 16, or 32 bit transfers, and it can transfer up to 128 kilobytes during a single transaction, it's responsible for the following transfer types:

+* LVDS from/to L2
+* Camera to L2
+* I2S0 to L2
+* I2S1 to L2
+* FC L1 from/to L2
+* I2C0 from/to L2
+* I2C1 from/to L2
+* UART from/to L2
+* HyperBus from/to L2
+* SPIM0 from/to L2
+* SPIM1 from/to L2

+In addition to Micro DMA, there's also the cluster DMA engine, which is responsible for transferring data between L1 and L2 memory.
+It allows submitting up to 16 1D/2D transfers at once between L1 and L2 memory, although it only has 8 duplexed channels.

 ## Hardware Convolution Engine

-The Hardware Convolution Engine (HWCE) is a special purpose hardware accelerator designed to speed up the processing of common neural network steps, such as max pooling.
+The Hardware Convolution Engine (HWCE) is a special purpose hardware accelerator designed to speed up the processing of, well, convolutions during neural network operation.
+The HWCE assumes a stride of 1, and it also assumes that all inputs and convolution weights are 4, 8, or 16 bit fixed point values.
+The HWCE shares access to L1 cluster memory with the cluster and Fabric Controller cores, although unlike the rest of the devices onboard the GAP8, it doesn't have access to L2 memory.